livprojects/livprojects/README.md

 ---

 #### 🔮 UPCOMING
-- A more ambitious portfolio 🔸 HTML, CSS, React
 - How to detect fraud in classifieds 🔸 Node.js
 - Pokedex 🔸 ?
 - More projects from my technical training: weather app, money converter, dice roller, Kanban (and tracker), chatroom, etc.